lyellread/cs427-final-project/documentation/documentation.md

 ## Primitives

-Our design utilizes a Block Cipher (PRP) $F$. $F$ will be the AES block cipher with a 256-bit key.
-The reason that we are using a 256-bit key is because at some point we will use the output of SHA-256 as the key/seed to the Block Cipher.
+Our design utilizes $F$, a Block Cipher (PRP). $F$ will be the AES block cipher with a 256-bit key.
+This key will be derived using a common hashing algorithm, $\subname{SHA-256}$ based on the text password entered by the user.

 - https://www.geeksforgeeks.org/advanced-encryption-standard-aes/
 - https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf